bubbleology/qmk_vial_firmware_3w6/README.md

 # VIAL firmware for 3W6 by weteor
- The keyboard supports QMK firmware.
-I simply ported it to VIA / VIAL.
+ The keyboard supports <a href="https://qmk.fm/" rel="nofollow">QMK firmware</a> and has now been ported to VIA / <a href="https://get.vial.today/">VIAL</a>.

+ # Instructions
+ You can use the existing .hex file and flash it on your 3W6 using QMK Toolbox or you can build it using the files provided in vial folder.
+Refer to the guide on QMK on <a href="https://docs.qmk.fm/#/newbs" rel="nofollow">how to setup your build environment</a>.